 Naqsh-e Jahan is UNESCO listed and the largest public plaza in the world at 512 metres long.
 Built in 1601 and largely unchanged, it is truly spectacular.
 It is home to mosques, bazaars and a palace.

 The bazaar is full of interesting produce and products.

-At one of the mosques, we spent a good hour listening to an Imam address a number of questions about Islamic religion from tourists.
+At one of the mosques, we spent a good hour listening to an Imam address a number of questions from tourists about Islamic religion.
 The Imam pulled no punches in defending his religion’s stance against people like Salman Rushdie who criticise it.
 He was an articulate Imam, well educated, well aware of world issues and a formidable debater.